 The Pixel Buds Pro offer a lot to love if you use Android phones and want multipoint Bluetooth connectivity.
 There’s even more to love if you’re a Google Pixel user since you get access to hands-free Google Assistant voice controls — which are super handy for hearing your messages as they come in.
 Beyond that, the Pixel Buds Pro support noise-cancelation, and while their mics were only thought ok in our review they won our grueling New York ferry test on a fun episode of the Vergecast.
 Read our review.

-Google’s Pixel Buds Pro are the company’s first earbuds to include active noise cancellation.
-But that’s not the only thing that makes them Google’s best buds yet: the Pixel Buds Pro combine impressive sound, great battery life, and good comfort — all without the connection issues of earlier models.
+Google’s Pixel Buds Pro are the company’s first earbuds to include ANC.
+They combine impressive sound, great battery life, and good comfort — all without the connection issues of earlier models.
+Use offer code 50VERGE at Wellbots for an additional $7.49 off the already discounted price.

 This week may have seen an interesting announcement in the world of third-party Xbox controllers, but if you’re looking for an advanced gamepad to use on Xbox or PC you have to check out the current deal on the Nacon Revolution X. This wired controller has deep levels of programmability, allowing you to tweak software sensitivity of its sticks and even physically limit their range with the use of slide-on collars.
 The Revolution X is on sale for $74.99 ($25 off) at Best Buy and Amazon, and it comes with a lengthy USB-C cable, alternate stick toppers, weights you can insert into the grips for a weightier feel, and a nice zip-up case.